UCSB-CS-Using-GitHub-In-Courses/github-acad-scripts/README.md

  export GHA_STUDENT_LIST_URL=https://docs.google.com/spreadsheet/ccc?key=xxxxx

+This should be the URL for the "publish to web" link in Google Drive, without the &output=html part, since the script will append &output=csv to it automatically.

 Next, the spreadsheet that has your pair teams

  export GHA_PAIR_LIST_URL=https://docs.google.com/spreadsheet/ccc?key=xxxxx

+Same thing: this should be the 'publish to web' link.

 Next, the directory where you get your starting point files for assignments.
 The scripts will look under that directory for another directory with the